thu2004/cpp_kurs_1/tic_tac_toe_game.md

 ## 2. Refactory the game using Object Oriented Programming.

-Create Game and Board class and define the attributes and methods
+Create Game and Board class and define the attributes and methods.
+Rewrite the main function.

 ## 3. Extent the game to handle player input with arrow keys.